zgjq73/Reinforcement-Learning-Dissertation/README.md

-# Reinforcement Learning Algorithms — Undergraduate Dissertation
+# Reinforcement Learning Code — Undergraduate Dissertation

 A from-scratch implementation of seven reinforcement learning algorithms, written as the practical companion to my undergraduate mathematics dissertation.